 Geography

-In Geography our aim is to cultivate an understanding of the physical and human processes which shape our world both today and in the future.
-Our dynamic and challenging curriculum is grounded in our core principles: sustainability, sense of place, interdependencies and futures and uncertainties.
-It is designed to let students engage with the wider world and to produce well-informed, confident and responsible global citizens.
-Our curriculum is designed to be hands-on and skills-based allowing all students to effectively understand and explore the world around them.
+In Geography our aim is to cultivate not only an understanding of the physical and human processes which shape our world today and in the future, but to foster a geographical curiosity to understand the world.
+Our curriculum is grounded in this core principle, that good knowledge is the grounding to enabling students to engage and form their own opinions.
+It is designed to let students engage with the wider world and to produce well-informed, confident and responsible global citizens with the skills and knowledge to investigate the world.

 Key Stage 3